servetti-polito/neubot/doc/neubot.1.rst

       When both -v and -d are specified, Neubot runs in verbose mode in the foreground.

-  *On Windows*, the start command runs Neubot with the privileges of the user that invokes it.
+  On Windows, the start command runs Neubot with the privileges of the user that invokes it.
 On Windows, Neubot is run when a user logs in and runs in the context of the user's session.